tadvi/winc/README.md

 ## Samples

-Best way to learn how to use the library is to look at the included **sample** projects.
+Best way to learn how to use the library is to look at the included **examples** projects.

 ## Setup